Quantization for LLM: A HW/SW Co-Design Perspective

 where \(\mathrm{E\,'}\) is the actual exponent after subtracting the bias \(127\), and \(\mathrm{M\,'}\) is the actual mantissa after adding the hidden bit \(1\) for normal values.
 Using this representation, the scale factor can be expressed as:

-\[\mathrm{S} = \frac{ 2^{\,\mathrm{E\,'}} \cdot \mathrm{M\,'} }{ 2^2 \cdot 1.5 } = 2^{\,\mathrm{E\,'} - \,2} \cdot \frac{\mathrm{M\,'}}{1.5}\]
+\[\mathrm{S} = \frac{\mathrm{B}_{\text{max}}}{6} = \frac{ 2^{\,\mathrm{E\,'}} \cdot \mathrm{M\,'} }{ 2^2 \cdot 1.5 } = 2^{\,\mathrm{E\,'} - \,2} \cdot \frac{\mathrm{M\,'}}{1.5}\]

-Now, assume \(\mathrm{M\,'} > 1.5\), which accounts for 50% of possible casesAssume the mantissa is uniformly distributed between [1.0, 2.0), then we have 50% probability that the mantissa is larger than 1.5, and since \(\mathrm{M\,'} < 2\) by definition of floating-point, we have:
+Now, consider the 50% case where \(\mathrm{M\,'} > 1.5\)Assume the block maximum's mantissa is uniformly distributed between [1, 2), then we have a high probability of 50% that it exceeds 1.5, and because \(\mathrm{M\,'} < 2\) by definition of the floating-point representation, we have:

 \[\begin{aligned} & 2^{\,\mathrm{E\,'} - \,2} \cdot \frac{1.5}{1.5} \,<\, \mathrm{S} \,<\, 2^{\,\mathrm{E\,'} - \,2} \cdot \frac{2}{1.5} \\[0.3em] \iff\; & \mathrm{E\,'} - 2 \,<\, \texttt{log2}\left( \,\mathrm{S} \,\right) \,<\, \mathrm{E\,'} - 2 + 0.415 \\[0.3em] \implies\; & \left\lfloor\,\texttt{log2}\left(\,\mathrm{S} \,\right) \,\right\rceil \,=\, \mathrm{E\,'} - 2 \\[0.3em] \implies\; & \mathrm{S_{Q}} \,=\, 2^{\left\lfloor\,\texttt{log2}\left(\,\mathrm{S} \,\right) \,\right\rceil} \,=\, 2^{\mathrm{E\,'} - 2} \\ \implies\; & \mathrm{B_{\text{max},\,S}} \,= \frac{\mathrm{B}_{\text{max}}}{\mathrm{S_{Q}}} =\, \frac{2^{\mathrm{E\,'}} \cdot \mathrm{M\,'}}{2^{\mathrm{E\,'} - 2}} = \, 4\,\mathrm{M\,'} \in\, (\,6,\,8\,) \\[0.3em] \implies\; & \mathrm{B_{\text{max},\,Q}} = \texttt{Round}\left(\,\mathrm{B_{\text{max},\,S}}\,,\, \text{FP4}\,\right) = 6 \end{aligned}\]

-The above derivation implies that: If the mantissa of \(\mathrm{B}_{\text{max}}\) is larger than 1.5, then the scaled \(\mathrm{B}_{\text{max}}\) will overflow outside the FP4 rangeThe above analysis can be generalized to other number representations under MX quantization: If the mantissa of B_max is larger than the mantissa of Q_max (e.g., 1.5 for FP4), then rounding (up or down) the scale factor to its nearest power-of-two will cause the scaled Xmax to overflow outside the representable quantization range..
-Consequently, the quantized \(\mathrm{B}_{\text{max}}\) is always clamped to the largest representable FP4 value, \(6\), leading to saturation error.
+The above derivation implies that: If the mantissa of \(\mathrm{B}_{\text{max}}\) is larger than 1.5, then \(\mathrm{B_{\text{max},\,S}}\) will overflow outside the FP4 rangeThe above analysis can be generalized to other number representations under MX quantization: If the mantissa of Bmax is larger than the mantissa of Qmax (e.g., 1.5 for FP4), then rounding (up or down) the scale factor to its nearest power-of-two will cause Bmax, S to overflow outside the representable quantization range..
+Consequently, the quantized block maximum, \(\mathrm{B_{\text{max},\,Q\,}}\), is always mapped / clamped to the largest representable FP4 value, \(6.0\), leading to saturation error.
 On the other hand, if we only round up the scale factor to its nearest power-of-two, we have:

 \[\begin{aligned} & 2^{\,\mathrm{E\,'} - \,2} \cdot \frac{1.5}{1.5} \,<\, \mathrm{S} \,<\, 2^{\,\mathrm{E\,'} - \,2} \cdot \frac{2}{1.5} \\[0.3em] \iff\; & \mathrm{E\,'} - 2 \,<\, \texttt{log2}\left( \,\mathrm{S} \,\right) \,<\, \mathrm{E\,'} - 2 + 0.415 \\[0.3em] \implies\; & \left\lceil\,\texttt{log2}\left( \,\mathrm{S} \,\right) \,\right\rceil \,=\, \mathrm{E\,'} - 1 \\[0.3em] \implies\; & \mathrm{S_{Q}} \,=\, 2^{\left\lceil\,\texttt{log2}\left( \,\mathrm{S} \,\right) \,\right\rceil} \,=\, 2^{\mathrm{E\,'} - 1} \\ \implies\; & \mathrm{B_{\text{max},\,S}} \,= \frac{\mathrm{B}_{\text{max}}}{\mathrm{S_{Q}}} =\, \frac{2^{\mathrm{E\,'}} \cdot \mathrm{M\,'}}{2^{\mathrm{E\,'} - 1}} = \, 2\,\mathrm{M\,'} \in\, (\,3,\,4\,) \\[0.3em] \implies\; & \mathrm{B_{\text{max},\,Q}} = \texttt{Round}\left(\,\mathrm{B_{\text{max},\,S}}\,,\, \text{FP4}\,\right) = 3 \,\ \text{or} \,\ 4 \end{aligned}\]

-Now, \(\mathrm{B}_{\text{max}}\) can be mapped to two representable FP4 values: \(3\) or \(4\), whichever is closer to the scaled \(\mathrm{B}_{\text{max}}\).
-This offers more flexibility compared to the naive rounding mechanism, where the quantized \(\mathrm{B}_{\text{max}}\) can only be mapped / clamped to \(6\).
+Now, \(\mathrm{B_{\text{max},\,Q}}\) can be mapped to two representable FP4 values: \(3\) or \(4\), whichever is closer to \(\mathrm{B_{\text{max},\,S}}\).
+This offers more flexibility compared to the naive rounding mechanism, where \(\mathrm{B_{\text{max},\,Q}}\) can only be mapped / clamped to \(6\).

 Llama-3.1-8B